 Why do I say this?
 Let walk through this process.

 Not every buyer can work with sellers on a continued occupancy arrangement.
 It works best when the buyer is currently renting.
 If that buyer is also moving up, the deal may get too complicated for this strategy.
-And there have been times when, based on the personalities involved or the tone of the negotiations, a landlord/tenant style relationship is not advised.
+Also, there have been times when, based on the personalities involved or the tone of the negotiations, a landlord/tenant style relationship is not advised.

 Thoughts or comments?
 If you have done a move up, how did it work out?
 Was it stressful?
 Would you do it in the same order again?